-2. No information may be posted on Employer-owned bulletin boards which contains:
+2. No information may be posted on Employer-owned bulletin boards which contain:

 a. personal, scandalous or derogatory attacks upon any employee, public official, governmental agency, organization or group;

 b. unfavorable attacks or comments regarding a candidate for public office; or